-35. Accordingly, Moylan J dismissed each of the mother's three applications.
-He added this (para 129):
+[35] Accordingly, Moylan J dismissed each of the mother's three applications.
+He added this (para [129]):

-"In determining these applications, I have borne well in mind the loss which CB will sustain in terms of her national and cultural identity and, critically, her connection with her birth family.
+'In determining these applications, I have borne well in mind the loss which CB will sustain in terms of her national and cultural identity and, critically, her connection with her birth family.
 CB's welfare needs, both in the short term and, critically, throughout her life, come down powerfully in favour of my dismissing the mother's applications because of the emotionally damaging consequences of any outcome other than adoption.
-This conclusion is, in my judgment, necessitated by the overriding requirements of CB's welfare."
+This conclusion is, in my judgment, necessitated by the overriding requirements of CB's welfare.'

-It is apparent that, in expressing himself in this way, Moylan J had very much in mind the submission of the Latvian Central Authority (para 87) that:
+It is apparent that, in expressing himself in this way, Moylan J had very much in mind the submission of the Latvian Central Authority (para [87]) that:

-"traumatic experiences" if she were to be removed from her prospective adopters, do not outweigh or are not proportionate to the loss which she will sustain from losing "her identity, belonging to her family, national community and rights to language and religion"."
+'the short-term risks of CB suffering, what is referred to as "traumatic experiences" if she were to be removed from her prospective adopters, do not outweigh or are not proportionate to the loss which she will sustain from losing "her identity, belonging to her family, national community and rights to language and religion".'

-- 36. In this connection I should also record what the judge said of the guardian's stance (para 102): - "... the guardian says that she has given careful consideration to the effect of adoption for CB and the impact that this would have on her identity, her cultural and linguistic roots and her connection with Latvia.
+[36] In this connection I should also record what the judge said of the guardian's stance (para [102]):

+'... the guardian says that she has given careful consideration to the effect of adoption for CB and the impact that this would have on her identity, her cultural and linguistic roots and her connection with Latvia.
 She acknowledges that there will be a significant loss in this respect for CB.
 Nevertheless, it is her clear conclusion, driven by her assessment of CB's needs, that adoption is the only option that will secure and promote CB's best interests.
-The significant benefit of a secure placement I emphasise combined with the likely negative consequences for CB, if this is not achieved, outweigh the fact that CB will no longer be part of her birth family and will have lost her direct Latvian connections." - 37.
-Before leaving his judgment, there is one final matter I should mention.
-Moylan J referred (para 86) to the fact that Mr Skudra had questioned whether the conclusions reached in the judgments of District Judge McPhee and Judge Cryan were accurate:
+The significant benefit of a secure placement - I emphasise - combined with the likely negative consequences for CB, if this is not achieved, outweigh the fact that CB will no longer be part of her birth family and will have lost her direct Latvian connections.'

+[37] Before leaving his judgment, there is one final matter I should mention.
+Moylan J referred (para [86]) to the fact that Mr Skudra had questioned whether the conclusions reached in the judgments of District Judge McPhee and His Honour Judge Cryan were accurate:

-"He asks whether developmental delay, as seen in CB, might not have been due to factors other than the mother's care, such as the care given to her when she was looked after by foster carers or the fact that she was not placed with a Russian speaking family."
+'He asks whether developmental delay, as seen in CB, might not have been due to factors other than the mother's care, such as the care given to her when she was looked after by foster carers or the fact that she was not placed with a Russian speaking family.'